 Sad, because the sculpture is extraordinary.
 The sculptor (whose name even the fiercest googling does not reveal) created several tableaux of soldiers being welcomed into a small village, both in high-relief and full 3D.
-Cast in 1954, it resists the modernism of later Soviet-era monuments, and lays on the folksy realism.
+Cast in 1954, it resists the modernism of later Soviet-era monuments, and captures the emotions of a relieved populace in metal.

 Common folk glorifying their military heroes is a theme in socialist art of the mid-20th century.
 In the interaction of civilians and men in uniform, we often see socialist naturalism at its most endearing.

 Of course, it's equally endearing in the art of the west.
 As I stood that summer's morning in the middle of Bulgaria, what sprang to mind was none other than Norman Rockwell.
 Others have noticed the similarity, too.

 I probably don't need to explain Rockwell to American readers.
 And even those abroad will recognise him as the high priest of Americana.
 His covers for The Saturday Evening Post and the scouting magazine Boy's Life are the stuff of legend.
 His art celebrated American life as one of community and abundance.
 Of course, in a time of depression and wartime sacrifice, this was a bald-faced lie for many.